Mercenary chief's forces advance toward Moscow as Putin vows harsh punishment for rebellion leaders

+Moscow on Saturday erected checkpoints with armored vehicles and troops on its southern edge, Red Square was shut down and the mayor urged motorists to stay off some roads as the Russian capital braced for the arrival of a private army led by a rebellious mercenary commander.

-Russian President Vladimir Putin on Saturday vowed harsh punishment for the organizers of an armed rebellion spearheaded by mercenary chief Yevgeny Prigozhin, who led his troops out of Ukraine and advanced toward Moscow.
+President Vladimir Putin vowed harsh consequences for organizers of the armed uprising led by his onetime protege, Yevgeny Prigozhin, who brought his forces out of Ukraine, seized a key military facility in southern Russia and advanced toward Moscow.

-Putin denounced the uprising as “a stab in the back" in an address to the nation.
-It was the biggest threat to his leadership in over two decades in power.
+Prigozhin's actions represented the most significant challenge to Putin's leadership in his more than two decades in power.

-As Prigozhin’s forces rolled toward the capital, military trucks and armored vehicles were seen in several parts of Moscow.
-On its southern edge, troops erected checkpoints, arranged sandbags and put up machine guns.
+In a televised speech to the nation, Putin called the rebellion a “betrayal” and “treason.”

 Authorities declared a “counterterrorist regime” in the capital and its surrounding region, enhancing security and restricting some movement.

+On the southern outskirts, troops erected checkpoints, arranged sandbags and set up machine guns.

-Moscow Mayor Sergei Sobyanin urged residents not to drive and said key city services were on high readiness.
-He declared Monday to be a nonworking day for most residents except publice servants and some industrial enterprises.
+Moscow Mayor Sergei Sobyanin warned that traffic could be restricted in parts of the capital.
+He declared Monday a non-working day for most residents.

-Crews also dug up parts of highways in an apparent bid to slow the march of the Wagner mercenary army.
+Crews dug up sections of highways to slow the march of the Wagner mercenary army.
 Access to Red Square was closed, two major museums were evacuated and a park was shut.

 Prigozhin's private army appeared to control the military headquarters in Rostov-on-Don, a city 660 miles (over 1,000 kilometers) south of Moscow that runs Russian operations in Ukraine, Britain’s Ministry of Defense said.